On the stability of $\phi$-uniform domains: Examples of -uniform domains

-It is well-know that uniform domains are preserved under bilipschitz mappings (see for instance \cite[p.
+It is well-known that uniform domains are preserved under bilipschitz mappings (see for instance \cite[p.
 37]{Vu}).
-We now present the bilipschitz properties of $\varphi$-uniform domains. \begin{proposition} Let $f:\,\Rn\to \Rn$ be an $L$-bilipschitz mapping, that is
+We now extend this property to the class of $\varphi$-uniform domains. \begin{proposition} Let $f:\,\Rn\to \Rn$ be an $L$-bilipschitz mapping, that is

 for all $x,y\in \Rn$.
 If $G\psubset \Rn$ is $\varphi$-uniform, then $f(G)$ is $\varphi_1$-uniform with $\varphi_1(t)=L^2\varphi(L^2t)$. \end{proposition} \begin{proof} We denote $\delta(z):=d(z,\partial G)$ and $\delta'(w):=d(w,\partial f(G))$.
 Since $f$ is $L$-bilipschitz, it follows that